angrysky56/coinbase-trade-assistant-mcp/README.md

 2. **Configure API Keys**:
    - Get your Coinbase CDP API keys from [Coinbase Developer Platform](https://docs.cdp.coinbase.com/advanced-trade/docs/auth)
+   - Go to the advanced settings when getting your key and make sure to select "ECDSA"
    - Copy your `cdp_api_key.json` file to the project directory
    - That's it!
 No environment variables needed.